Protein can help you achieve your fitness goals and keep you healthy.

 - Your physical activity

-We’ll show you two methods you can use to calculate your ideal daily protein intake based on both factors.
+So, we’ll show you two methods to calculate your ideal daily protein intake based on both factors.

 Ideal Protein Intake According To Your Weight

-A general rule says that you need 0.36 grams of protein per pound of body weight – or 0.8 grams of protein per kilogram – if you’re an adult [2].
+The National Institutes of Health mentions that a general rule says that you need 0.36 grams of protein per pound of body weight – or 0.8 grams per kilogram – if you’re an adult [2].

-But, you also need to consider how much protein you can absorb in one meal before planning your daily protein intake.
+But you must also consider how much protein you can absorb in one meal before planning your daily protein intake.

 Ideal Protein Intake According To Your Physical Activity